cdl-geneseo/geneseo-dictionary/H/Hub-rat.md

 # Hub rat

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hub rat

 Created by  Unknown User (met6), last modified by  Unknown User (vas3) on Apr 28, 2015

 Noun Frequenter of Hub dining hall; &quot;She just got in [a sorority] last month and she's already a Hub rat.&quot;Source: Dictionary of Geneseo English, Fall 1994 - Kocher- 2006Of those surveyed in 2008, 6.8% knew the word, and 2.3% learned it in Geneseo.In 2015  0% of Geneseo students surveyed were familiar with the word.
 Of those surveyed 0% believed it to be of local origin.
 (Sigl, G-M, 2015)